Abjad/ideassonicas2015/etc/prewriting.md

 * Do artists bristle (on some fundamental level) at any "division of labor" in the artistic process.
 We see Godard as a single creative auteur.
 But why?
 When there were hundreds of people working together with Godard on his films.

+* Do we attack precomposition?
+Do composers view "consideration aids" as outside the act of composition?

 III.
 What must the world build, construct or change to move us closer to our dream?